 The report presents evidence that centres participant voices, through description or verbatim quotes.
-The first two sections focus on how participants made sense of public good and Al, respectively.
-Section three draws out how they saw the relationship between these two ideas, and the final section sets out what people expect to see from Al policy and development, for it to support public good in the longer term.
+The first two sections focus on how participants made sense of public good and AI, respectively.
+'Public good and AI' draws out how they saw the relationship between these two ideas, and 'What do publics expect to see?' sets out what people expect to see from AI policy and development, for it to support public good in the longer term.

 The ability to connect with communities and people who are often underrepresented in AI research was made possible through the work of the community researchers - experts in their own local contexts, who provided physical and relational spaces in which the research took place.
 Some of the verbatim quotes reflect the views and interpretations of community researchers, who we identify with their names and location.
-Some represent words expressed by participants; their anonymity has